Armistice Day Commemorative Events in Ypres - Ieper

 Tea from TOC H Belgium

-During the morning and after the ceremony at the Menin Gate volunteers of TOC H Belgium distribute fresh cups of free tea on the main square of Ypres near the Cloth Hall.
+During the morning and after the ceremony at The Menin Gate volunteers of TOC H Belgium distribute fresh cups of tea on the market square (Grote Markt) of Ypres next to the Cloth Hall.

 Buy your tickets online via the Last Post Association website.
 Go to: